Prefab housing for the future

 “So we decided we’d do it ourselves,” he says.

-The result is Our FabHaus, which Tallis founded three years ago to make prefabricated, high-spec passive homes at a price point that would provide value for money.
+The result is Our FabHaus, which Tallis founded three years ago to make prefabricated, high-spec passive housing at a price point that would provide value for money.
 The buildings are made from panels constructed in a factory (intially in Germany, but now in Australia), put together into modules, and shipped to the building site to be assembled.
 The company’s standard designs range from a granny flat to a four-bedroom house, and clients can customise them to suit their needs.

 Passive-ism